 Waders Waders are not necessary in the rivers we fish.
 They are a little overkill for the rather shallow river crossings.
-Most common attire is bluejeans and shorts with good wading shoes.
+Most common attire is blue jeans and shorts with good wading shoes.
 The most important thing to wear is wading shoes with traction on wet, slippery rocks.
 These will make your day so much more enjoyable.
-May people show up with a pair of sun pants or shorts teamed with some neoprene booties or thick socks under wading boots which works real well.
+May people show up with a pair of sun pants or shorts teamed with some neoprene booties or thick socks under wading boots which works.
 If you chose to go with waders, the Gore-tex or breathable waders are the best bet and most comfortable.
 Lures The wilderness fish are not sophisticated, but you'll want a variety of western/mountain trout patterns from the list below, depending on your fishing preferences (dry, wet).
-The most productive flies by far are high-riding floating stimulant flies.
-Wulffe Coachman Hoppers etc. These fish riding floating stimulant flies - Wulffs, Coachmen, Hoppers, etc. These fish love lots of color and will work the top of the water all day long.
+The most productive flies by far are high-riding floating stimulant flies - Wulffs, Coachmen, Hoppers, etc. These fish love lots of color and will work the top of the water all day long.